Man dies in hospital weeks after Baton Rouge road rage shooting; accused shooter's charges upgraded - NewsBreak

 Police investigating reported shooting on Greenwell Street early Wednesday morning

 BATON ROUGE - Police responded to a reported shooting on Greenwell Street early Wednesday morning.
-According to Total Traffic, police activity was reported on Greenwell Street and Dutton Avenue for a shooting investigation.
-WBRZ has reached out to law enforcement for more information.
-Further details were not available.
+According to the Baton Rouge Police Department, a person was shot shortly after 4 a.m. and suffered non-life-threatening injuries after a shooting on the 5700 block of Dutton Avenue near Greenwell Street.
+This is a...

 wbrz.com